trustcrypto/OnlyKey-App/README.md

 - Obtain an installer from https://github.com/trustcrypto/OnlyKey-Chrome-App/releases/latest
 - Install and launch the app.

+### GNU/Linux users:

+Your system may by default only allow read access to USB devices including the OnlyKey.
+You'll need to insert a udev rule in order to allow read/write access if the app hangs and you see "Working... please wait".
+Here are instructions for inserting a udev rule:

+1. Get the rules: `wget https://www.pjrc.com/teensy/49-teensy.rules`
+2. Copy the rules to /etc/udev/rules.d/: `sudo cp 49-teensy.rules /etc/udev/rules.d/`
+3. Refresh udev: `sudo udevadm control --reload`

 ## Developer Notes

 This repository contains shared code that can be used to build multiple types of